 One Of The Greats

-Afternoon tea, cake sales, summer fetes, the local coffee shop, all of these places have at least one thing in common, you’re guaranteed to find some form of lemon drizzle/poppyseed cake on offer.
+Afternoon tea, cake sales, summer fetes, the local coffee shop, all of these places have at least one thing in common, alongside the wee fairy cakes & chunks of cheese & pineapple on sticks, you’re guaranteed to find some form of lemon drizzle or poppy seed cake on offer.

 LEMON POPPY SEED LOAF

 (makes one 2lb loaf)

 - 180g caster sugar

 - 200g self-raising flour

 - 4 tbsp poppy seeds (toasted)*